 CBC data illustrate the erratic nature of occurrence in Nebraska in the late Dec period.
 There have been three peaks of occurrence on CBCs: 1963-1964 with 101 birds counted, 1977-1978 with 178, and 1996-1997 with 148.
 Since 1996-1997, through 2016-2017, this species was not been reported on a Nebraska CBC until 21 Dec 2019 when two were on the Crawford CBC.

-Since the 1990s, there have been multiple reports only in spring 2010 (see Spring, above) and winter 2012-2013.
+Since the 1990s, there have been multiple reports only in spring 2010 (see Spring, above) winter 2012-2013, and winter 2019-2020.
 Interestingly, of the six reports during winter 2012-2013, four reports in mid-Oct and early Nov were in the west and the other two in the extreme east, suggesting different provenances.
-Western reports were of two in a yard near Mitchell, Scotts Bluff Co 17 Oct, one in a Lincoln Co yard 19 Oct, 4-5 at Wildcat Hills NC 26 Oct, and a male in an Ogallala, Keith Co yard 1 Nov (Brogie 2013), and in the east a single female at a Blair feeder 22 Jan-11 May and one identified by its call at Forest Lawn Cemetery, Omaha 24 Feb.
+The western reports were of two in a yard near Mitchell, Scotts Bluff Co 17 Oct, one in a Lincoln Co yard 19 Oct, 4-5 at Wildcat Hills NC 26 Oct, and a male in an Ogallala, Keith Co yard 1 Nov (Brogie 2013), and in the east a single female at a Blair feeder 22 Jan-11 May and one identified by its call at Forest Lawn Cemetery, Omaha 24 Feb.
 In 2019-2020 two were at Wildcat Hills NC, Scotts Bluff Co 12 Nov, two were at Ponderosa WMA, Dawes Co 21 Dec and four at Wildcat Hills Nature Center 22 Dec.

-Additional isolated reports since the 1990s were of one in Scottsbluff, Scotts Bluff Co 4 Dec 2004, a single male photographed at Hay Springs, Sheridan Co 1 Jan 2018, a male and female at a North Platte, Lincoln Co feeder 7 Mar 2014 the female last seen 10 Mar, and one at NNF Bessey, Thomas Co 11 Apr 2011.
+Additional isolated reports since the 1990s were of one in Scottsbluff, Scotts Bluff Co 4 Dec 2004, a single male photographed at Hay Springs, Sheridan Co 1 Jan 2018 (Brogie 2019), a male and female at a North Platte, Lincoln Co feeder 7 Mar 2014 the female last seen 10 Mar, and one at NNF Bessey, Thomas Co 11 Apr 2011.